keithbuhler/keithbuhler.github.io/american-myth.md

 Why must it be there?

 DR. JOHNSON
 For a canvas to show up a rainbow variety of colors, the canvas itself has to be an exact and specific color: white.
 Most nations in most places at most times of history in the world have had a unity of some religion and some governmental method.
-The Athenians worshipped Zeus, Athens, Apollo, and the Olmpyiad under the leadership of priests and oracles.
-The Romans worshipped Jupiter, Minerva, Apollo much the same, until they converted.
-Medieval Italy worships the Father, Son, and Holy Spirit under the leadership of the pope and the bishops.
+The Athenians worshipped Zeus, Athens, Apollo, and the Olympyiad under the leadership of priests and oracles; the Romans worshipped Jupiter, Minerva, Apollo much the same, until they converted; medieval Italy worships the Father, Son, and Holy Spirit under the leadership of the pope and the bishops.
 The Church of England was Catholic until Henry VIII and they became Anglican or Anglo-Catholic, worshipping the Holy Trinity under the leadership of the King and bishops instead of the pope and bishops.
-Now one of the reasons so many English Puritans fled was because they were forced to be Anglican in regards to sacramentology, ecclesiology, and theology when perhaps they wanted to be more or less Calvanistic, more or less Zwinglian.
+Now, one of the reasons so many English Puritans fled was because they were forced to be Anglican in regards to sacramentology, ecclesiology, and theology when perhaps they wanted to be more or less Calvanistic, more or less Zwinglian.
 And so they subsisted in colonial communities, practicing the denomination or religion of their choice.
 But when it came time to unite into one Federation, what did Washington, Jefferson, Adams, and Madison remember, more clearly than their own childhood?
 The tyrannies of the Roman Popes and the English Kings.
-And so they had to institute a civil religion "white" enough to account for all the varieties of Christianity, but stained with enough tint so as to capture the sensibilities and hearts of the majority who were pious, believing Christians.
+And so they had to institute a civil religion "blank" enough to account for all the varieties of Christianity, but stained with enough tint so as to capture the sensibilities and hearts of the majority who were pious, believing Christians.
 They could not be atheistic, explicitly, nor could they be explicitly Roman Catholic, or Anglican, or Calvinist, or Lutheran.
 And so they aimed carefully and hit their mark: the belief in "Nature and Nature's God," without bothering themselves about the controversial details: whether this God is One or Three-in-One, whether he wants us to worship him under the authority of bishops and presbyters, or presbyters alone, whether he wants us to baptise our babies while they're young, or let them decide for themselves, whether he is really present in the Lord's supper or symbolically present.

 JOSHUA
 Those do seem like trivial details, but how is that a "civil religion"?
 It seems very carefully a non-religion.